Have fun. Learn more.™

-The Art City Music and Dance Academy was founded over 30 years ago and has locations in Springville, Orem and American Fork.
+The Art City Music Academy was founded over 30 years ago and has locations in Springville, Orem and American Fork.
 Since the beginning our goal has been to create the ideal learning environment for our students and the ideal teaching environment for our instructors.
 We have the finest preparatory music program in the world for children ages 6 months to 10 years and we offer comprehensive private music instruction for many instruments to both children and adults.
 We have brought the finest educational programs available to thousands of happy families in our community.

 All positions require a positive

 attitude, a strong work ethic, the highest standards of honesty and

 integrity, a genuine love of teaching, and a real desire to make a

 positive difference in other people’s lives.
 University/College training